kmieluu/SciKitLearnVSKeras/README.md

 Keras is a deep learning library that was designed to enable fast experimentation.
 It uses Python as the primary language.
 It was built to allow for access to more complex machine learning tasks in a way of removing framework barriers.
 It is one of the leading high-level neural networks APIs that supports multiple back-end neural network computation engines.

-You can download the iris flowers dataset from the UCI Machine Learning repository and place it in your current working directory with the filename “iris.csv“.
+Keras is useful if you want to create a neural network which can predict the median sepal lenght and width based on the other variables in the dataset.

 # SciKitLearn VS Keras